Medical Journal of Australia: Publishing and access

 Having previously published under a subscription model, the journal changed in January 2012 to make all of its research articles free to read online.
 The journal converted to a hybrid model in January 2019: Authors can either pay an article processing fee to publish fully open access (gold open access) or archive the submitted version of their article in online repositories (green open access).
 In order to demonstrate commitment to Australian Indigenous health and health awareness, the journal makes all Indigenous health articles free to access without charging authors.

+MJA InSight+

+MJA InSight+ is a newsletter for medical professionals produced by the MJA.
+Articles are primarily written by in-house journalists and doctors.
+It has the largest medical-newsletter subscription membership in Australia.

+MJA InSight is published by the Australasian Medical Publishing Company, the publishers of the MJA.
+The newsletter informs clinicians of key developments and research in medicine and health.

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Clarivate's Journal Citation Reports, the journal had a 2020 impact factor of 7.738, ranked 17th of 160 in the world in General and Internal Medicine category.
+According to the Journal Citation Reports, the journal had a 2022 impact factor of 11.4, ranking it 17th out of 167 in the category "General and Internal Medicine".